California Freemason: Masonic San Francisco

 Washington Street between Kearny and Montgomery

 The third meeting place of California № 1, this was another short-lived home, a two-story brick building on the south side of Washington that also served as a theater, in the shadow of where the Transamerica Pyramid is today.
-By 1853, the lodge was meeting at the “New” Masonic Temple on Montgomery Street (See below).
-San Francisco № 7, Occidental № 22, and La Parfaite Union № 17 also met on Washington Street in 1852–53, and the Annual Communication was held there in 1852 and 1855.
+By 1853, the lodge was meeting at the “New” Masonic Temple on Montgomery Street (see below).
+San Francisco № 7, Occidental № 22, and La Parfaite Union № 17 also met on Washington Street in 1852–53, along with San Francisco Chapter № 1 of the Royal Arch, and the Annual Communication was held there in 1852 and 1855.

 3. “New” Masonic Hall